|Nutrition Facts (per serving)|

 Papas arrugadas, wrinkled potatoes, is a typical dish of the Canary Islands, where potatoes have been cultivated since the 1600s, when they were first brought back to Spain by the conquistadores.
-The residents of the Canary Islands, called carnarios, call them papas—the Indigenous peoples' name for them—while in the rest of Spain they are called patatas.
+Residents of the Canary Islands, called Carnarios, call potatoes papas—the indigenous peoples' name for them—while in the rest of Spain, they are called patatas.

 This dish requires only two ingredients: small potatoes—rather than the huge monsters we’ve gotten used to seeing in the supermarkets—and coarse sea salt.
-Traditionally the potatoes were boiled in seawater, but adding a generous amount of sea salt to the water will create a similar effect both in terms of taste and developing the wrinkled exterior.
+Traditionally, the potatoes were boiled in seawater, but adding a generous amount of sea salt to the water will create a similar effect both in terms of taste and developing the wrinkled exterior.
 That being said, you don't peel the potatoes—just be sure to clean them well before cooking.